TheBloom46/armor-trims-nojei/README.md

 ```
 If you don't want to use version `1.3.3`, you can always navigate to your desired version and replace the last few numbers in the dependency with the last few numbers of the file's url.
 <img src="https://raw.githubusercontent.com/Hipposgrumm/armor-trims/master/images/import_tutorial_custom_install.jpg" alt="In case you can't see it, it's the numbers at the end of the url when viewing a file.">
-Once you've done that, you should be able to reload your gradle project and have Armor Trims Backport readily available.
+Once you've done that, you should be able to reload your gradle project and have Armor Trims Backport readily available.<br>
-*Note: You will probably want to make sure that the mod is present before calling any of its methods , unless this mod is a required dependency.*
+<i>Note: You will probably want to make sure that the mod is present before calling any of its methods , unless this mod is a required dependency.</i>